 Cruise ships visiting Seward dock at the Seward Cruise Ship Terminal, which is located about one mile from the historic downtown area, and adjacent to the Small Boat Harbor and 5 minutes walk from the trainstation.
 Some ships also use the Whittier port.
 The MS Amsterdam from Holland America line docks in Anchorage town itself.

 An information office just across the main highway from the cruise dock is open whenever a cruise ship is in port.
 This is also the city's main visitors center, where you can find information and reserve shore-side excursions.
 You can walk into town from the dock or take a taxi or trolley from the visitors center.
 The city operates a complimentary shuttle from 8am to 6pm daily during the summer months, a big yellow school bus.
 Another information booth is located in an old railcar in town at the corner of Third Avenue and Jefferson, adjacent to Millionaire Row and its historic homes.

-The Alaska Park Connection offers twice daily summer coach service between Anchorage and Denali Park or Seward, including same day connecting service between Denali Park, Talkeetna, Anchorage and Seward.
+The USA Park Connection offers twice daily summer coach service between Anchorage and Denali Park or Seward, including same day connecting service between Denali Park, Talkeetna, Anchorage and Seward.

 If you are traveling roundtrip between Anchorage and Seward it is recommended to travel one direction by train and the other by bus.
 This approach allows you to enjoy the train ride, but also allows you to save time, money and see additional scenery on the bus.